khleoth/project-happy-thoughts-api/README.md

 ## The problem

 Getting the queries in order was a good learning exprience but did not take to long, the challenge was understanding the structure and handling when deploying the API.
+Had to do slight modifications to backend and frontend to make the queries line up as intended

 ## View it live